sailscastshq/docs.sailscasts.com/docs/pellicule/nuxt.md

 pellicule AppDemo
 ```

-That's it.
-Pellicule detects Nuxt, connects to `localhost:3000`, and renders your video.
+Pellicule detects `nuxt.config.ts`, connects to `localhost:3000`, and renders your video through the injected `/pellicule` page.

 ::: tip
 Your Nuxt dev server must be running before you run Pellicule.
 Pellicule doesn't start Nuxt for you — it connects to the server you already have.